 A stand out feature of the SKX is its night visibility.
 Copious amounts of Lumibrite prove yet again that the amount of glowing material used will always be more important than its composition.
 It is so strong in fact that the SKX can hold its own even against the likes of the Submariner.
 One issue I have here is that I find the day/date complication a little distracting.
 A cleaner dial could have been created if they would have just doubled down on the dive watch spirit and just put another lume marker in its space.

 There is one elephant in the room that I have so far avoided to talk about.
 That is the fact that the Seiko SKX is no longer in production.
 It’s still available on Amazon, but I’m not sure for how long that will be the case.
 It may well be a little harder to get.
 Seiko does offer a Seiko 5 very similar in style to but that watch has only 100 meters of water rating, and does not conform to the ISO 6425 standard.

 The good news is it seems that prices have only risen since it is no longer produced.
 The community has clearly recognized what this model has to offer and it already has proven itself to be an icon.
 As such it is very stable in price and easy to find a new buyer for in case you have it and want to get rid of it.
 I should know, after all I used to own one and ended up selling without any loss after I was done enjoying it.

 The Seiko SKX009 is a fantastic watch that would feel at home in any watch collection.
-Beyond just being a great watch I truly love this watch because while it is clear that it takes certain inspirations from the Rolex GMT-Master Pepsi it makes a real effort to be its own watch.
+Beyond just being a great watch I truly love this watch because while it is clear that it takes certain inspirations from the Rolex GMT-Master Pepsi it makes a real effort to be its own unique pepsi dive watch.
 Not only that, but it also shows that there is a clear demand in the market for creative watches in this budget that do more than copy from the big brands.
 The Seiko SKX proves that the best homage isn’t a homage.